 Cold Shoulder Sleeves

-These sleeves are another variety of open sleeves showing bare shoulders and part of the top of the arms.
+These types of sleeves are another variety of open sleeves showing bare shoulders and part of the top of the arms.
 The sleeve is often an attached sleeve with the cutout in a moon or oval shape.

 The pattern piece for these sleeves will determine the length of the sleeve.
 The circular sleeve falls softly and looks rather like a mini circular skirt covering the arms.
 The longer and wider the circle is the more flow there will be to the sleeve.
 This is a very flattering type of sleeves and looks best when attached to a fitted bodice.